Pothole Damage Claim

 If you’re driving during the day and in conditions of high visibility, spotting and avoiding a pothole is easy if you’re paying attention.
 But if it’s dark, stormy, or if you’re messing with the radio dial, you might hear that sickening “Clunk!
 Crunch!” that means something bad has happened to your vehicle.

-In the vast majority of cases, being startled is the only damage you’ll incur if you go over a pothole.
-But if it’s particularly deep or if you’re going too fast, you might be left with some dents, scratches -- or worse.
+In the vast majority of cases, being startled is the only damage you will incur if you go over a pothole.
+But if it’s particularly deep or if you’re going too fast, you might be left with some dents, scratches — or worse.

 How a Pothole Damage Claim Works

 A pothole damage claim is a single-car accident, which is filed as an at-fault accident by your insurance carrier.
 Hitting a pothole is considered a collision.
 Your collision deductible will apply, and your rates could go up at your next renewal due to filing an at-fault claim.
 Sometimes the damage sustained is a lower dollar amount than your deductible, which would make filing a claim irrelevant.

 Do a little research to see if the road commission in your area pays for pothole damage to vehicles.
 First, determine if the road is a city, county, or state road.
 Depending on the area you live in, it is possible to get reimbursement.
 Of course, it can be a lengthy process, so be prepared to pay the cost upfront.